davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 I'll save some time and say that from the ricci tensor, you can derive the curvature scalar.
 It's simply a scalar, not a tensor, not a vector.

-The point here is if the curvature scalar is not 0, then the surface is not flat.
+The point here is if the curvature scalar is not $0$, then the surface is not flat.

 ## Stress Energy Momentum Tensor

+Let's start with a quick definition.

-Geodecic - the shortest line between two points that must travel along a curve.
+> Geodecic - the shortest line between two points that must travel along a curve.
 Examples are things like the equator, and any line drawn on a sphere.

+So let's imagine what it looks like if we take a tangent vector of a geodecic.
 We can define a tangent vector as a rate of change of the distance we travel with respect to time.
-> here $\tau$ is the [proper time](https://en.wikipedia.org/wiki/Proper_time).

 Wheat we're interested in is to find the minimum path along a geodecic by taking the derivative and setting it equal to zero.

 Now remember we have to take the covariant derivative here because 3d so we'll use equation 7:

 $$ \nabla \frac{d x^{\mu}}{ d \tau }  = \frac{ \partial }{ \partial \tau }  \frac{ \partial x^{mu} }{\partial \tau} + \Gamma = 0 $$
+> here $\tau$ is the [proper time](https://en.wikipedia.org/wiki/Proper_time).
 > the gamma term is larger but we're going to move it around in a moment so i haven't expanded it here.

 We can simplify the time derivative: